CaptEmulation/nitrogen-website/source/guides/apps/reactor.md

 `> git clone https://github.com/nitrogenjs/reactor reactor`

-Navigate into the reactor directory and start the reactor:
+Navigate into the reactor directory.
+First install its dependencies:

+`> npm install`

+Then start the reactor.
+The reactor needs to run as root so that it can create a secure jail for executing applications:

-`> node server.js`
+`> sudo node server.js`

 This will start the reactor, and like any device, will provide you with a claim code: